MenloOne/townhall/README.md

 ### Run the application for development

-1. Run a local dev blockchain in a window: `yarn run truffle develop`
+1. Run a local dev blockchain in a separate window: `yarn run truffle develop`
-2. Deploy the contracts in a separate window: `yarn run truffle deploy`
+2. Run IPFS daemon in a separate window: `ipfs daemon`
-3. Run IPFS daemon in a separate window: `ipfs daemon`
+3. Now, deploy the contracts: `yarn run truffle deploy`
 4. Run the app: `yarn start`

 A browser window should open after starting: `http://localhost:3000/`